oncodash/oncodashkb/README.md

   yarn install
   yarn start
   ```

+- In case of installation through the [community edition](https://neo4j.com/deployment-center/) release nodes should
+- automatically be compatible.
 - Neo4j server disable connection across the network by default.
   To connect the browser to a server on another machine,
   be sure to edit the server's `neo4j.conf` with the `0.0.0.0` address:
   `server.bolt.listen_address=0.0.0.0:7687`
+- Be shure to check if `JAVA_HOME` in `make.sh` is pointing to the correct directory.

 ## Development